External Door Care Guide

 Pre-primed doors are supplied with a primer base coat, ready to be finished in your chosen paint system.

-2. Natural Timber — Ready for Oiling, Staining or Painting
+Natural Timber (Ready for Oiling, Staining or Painting)

 Natural timber doors are supplied unfinished, ready to be oiled, stained or painted.

-Before exposure to weather, the door must be fully sealed on all sides using a high-quality exterior oil, stain or paint system suitable for external joinery.
+We recommend a high-quality exterior oil, stain or paint system suitable for timber joinery.

-We recommend an oil-based penetrating system that allows for natural timber movement and long-term performance.
+Oil-based penetrating systems are generally preferred as they allow for natural timber movement and long-term performance.

-Water-based or film-forming coatings (including polyurethane, lacquer or similar hard-set finishes) are not recommended for external timber doors, as they restrict movement and may reduce durability over time.
+Water-based or film-forming coatings (including polyurethane, lacquer or similar hard-set finishes) are not recommended for external timber doors, as they restrict natural timber movement and may reduce durability over time.

 Ongoing maintenance and periodic recoating will be required depending on sun exposure, weather conditions and environmental factors.